 Sopa da pedra is made with a combination of beans, sausages, pork belly, pig’s ear, and potatoes.
 This hearty and flavorful soup is often served with a side of pasta, carrots, or cabbage, and is a popular choice at restaurants and homes throughout the country.

 According to legend, the dish originated when a monk in need wanted to prepare soup using only stones and water.
 When he asked for additional ingredients to add flavor to the soup, a generous family offered him pork cuts, beans, sausages, and vegetables, resulting in a rich and nutritious dish without any stones.
 Today, sopa da pedra is enjoyed by many as a comforting and satisfying meal.

-The soup made with finely shredded cabbage, potatoes, olive oil, onions, garlic, and various seasonings.
+The soup is made with finely shredded couve-galega (a type of collard green in Portugal), potatoes, olive oil, onions, garlic, and various seasonings.
 It is often accompanied by slices of paio, chouriço, or linguiça, and served with Portuguese cornbread or rye bread for dipping.